schulera/CaryLibSearch/README.md

 [Figshare for Institutions](https://knowledge.figshare.com/institutions) is a licensed version of the Figshare public repository for data and other research products.
 Figshare for Institutions provides organizations with a custom portal, either for branding their own DOIs, creating custom metadata, restricting publication of certain items, or other features.

-## Data in Figshare for Institutions
+## Accessing and manipulating data in Figshare for Institutions
 The Figshare API works for both the public [Figshare](https://figshare.com/) repository as well as Figshare for Institutions instances like the [Cary Institute data repository](https://caryinstitute.figshare.com/).

 The [Figshare API documentation](https://docs.figshare.com/) is thorough and Open API compatible, however, it does not provide examples in R.

-Not ready yet!
-Usage examples will go here.
+### API Usage examples will go here.

-## Disclaimer
+### Disclaimer
 This is not an official Figshare product.